Chef91/Dnd-loot-website/README.md

 to come across one that i liked, which lead me to make my own.
 As this "loot" website grows, we will most likely be adding more features than just loot.
 <br>
+If you like my table and find it very useful, Donations through my patreon are very much appreciated:
+<a href="">My Patreon</a>

+You can also find the website fully operational at:
+<a href=""></a>
+So you don't even have to download the repo if you are just looking to check out the system itself, and not so much the codes.